AyrA/Gemini/docs/FORMS.md

 The settings currently available are:

 - **maxsize**: Limits the total size of the form to the given number of bytes.
-This value is compared against the serialized form data, which includes the keys and the `&` delimiters.
+This value is compared against the size of all submitted files as well as the serialized form data, which includes the keys and the `&` delimiters.
 Negative values or zero indicate no size restriction.
 If this field is absent, there is no size restriction
 - **target**: The url where the form is to be sent to.
 If absent, the form is sent back to the current url.
 The url must be a gemini or gemini+ url.
 If a gemini url, the client should silently change it to gemini+

 ## Form Fields

 Each field begins with a section that represents the name of the field.
+The name doesn't needs to be unique.
+The name is used as the key when the form is submit.

 The section is then followed by one or more keys:

 - **type**: Type of form element (see below)